mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

 Intensity
     Similar to lightness, except it acknowledges that yellow (1,1,0) is lighter than blue (0,0,1).
 Ranges from 0 to 100.
 Luma (Y')
     Similar to lightness and Intensity, except it weights the red, green and blue components based real-life measurements of how much light a color reflects to determine its lightness.
 Ranges from 0 to 100.
-Luma is well known for being used in film-colour spaces.
+Luma is well known for being used in film-color spaces.

 .. _model_gray: